MarkAustinGrow/Angus-vibe/codebase_documentation.md

 5. **Sonoteller Client (sonoteller_client.py)**: [DEPRECATED] Previously handled interactions with the Sonoteller API for music analysis.
 Retained for reference but no longer used.
 6. **Web UI (web_ui.py)**: Provides a web interface for analyzing music using the OpenAI API.
 7. **Database Schema (create_youtube_table.sql)**: Defines the structure of the YouTube table in Supabase.
+8. **Coral Protocol Integration**: Enables Angus to participate in a multi-agent ecosystem:
+   - **Angus Coral Agent (angus_coral_agent.py)**: Registers with the Coral Protocol Server and exposes Angus's capabilities as tools
+   - **Docker Configuration (Dockerfile.coral)**: Container definition for the Angus Coral Agent
+   - **Test and Deployment Scripts**: Scripts for testing and deploying the Coral Protocol integration
-8. **Test Scripts**: Various scripts to test different aspects of the system.
+9. **Test Scripts**: Various scripts to test different aspects of the system.

 ## Component Documentation